zogzog/cubicweb/doc/book/en/development/devweb/form.rst

 ------------------

-CubicWeb provides usual form/field/widget/renderer abstraction to provde some generic building blocks which will greatly help you in building forms properly integrated with CubicWeb (coherent display, error handling, etc...).
+CubicWeb provides usual form/field/widget/renderer abstraction to provide some generic building blocks which will greatly help you in building forms properly integrated with CubicWeb (coherent display, error handling, etc...).